sintel-dev/Orion/docs/getting_started/install.rst

 MongoDB
 ~~~~~~~

-In order to be fully operational, Orion requires having access to a MongoDB database running version 3.6 or higher.
+Part of Orion is the ``OrionExplorer``, which allows you to record your anomalies into a local database.
+For this feature to be available, Orion requires having access to a `MongoDB`_ database running version 3.6 or higher.

 Install using pip
 -----------------